Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Flambéed yellow shakshuka

-An aromatic shakshuka is the ideal outdoor breakfast if you want to enjoy something warm and hearty in the morning.
-The combination of paprika, spices and creamy egg yolk creates a real vacation feeling at the campsite.
-This Dutch oven breakfast develops particularly intense roasted flavors when cooked in the Dutch oven.
+An aromatic shakshuka is the ideal outdoor breakfast when you want something warm and hearty in the morning.
+The combination of bell peppers, spices, and creamy egg yolk creates a true holiday feeling at the campsite.
+Cooking it in the Feuertopf develops especially intense roasted aromas in this Dutch Oven breakfast.

 Ingredients